-Every Friday at 2:20p.m. (weather permitting), all classes remain on the blacktop for a short assembly.
+The last Friday of each month at 8:30 A.M (weather permitting), all classes gather on the blacktop for a short assembly.
 The principal makes announcements, gives awards, recognizes students, etc. Classes recite the Pledge of Allegiance and sing a song together.
 Parents are invited to our weekly assemblies.

-The Otis Lennon test is a scholastic aptitude test that is administered to all third graders as part of the GATE (Gifted and Talented Education) screening.
-New students who meet other district GATE criteria are also screened with this test.
+- OTIS LENNON: The Otis Lennon test is a scholastic aptitude test that is administered to all third graders.

 When your child is absent because of illness or for a doctor or dental appointment, please call the Absence Line at (858) 794-3751.
 The law requires that the exact nature of an illness be stated; this type of absence is defined as an excused absence.
 Students who are absent for 10 or more consecutive days will be withdrawn from the school and the class list.
 They will be re-entered to the school upon their return.
 If your child has a pattern of tardies and/or absences, a parent-principal meeting may be scheduled to discuss improved attendance.

 Checking In and Out: Students must be checked in and out through the school office when coming in late or leaving early.
 Students may ONLY be released to those persons designated on their emergency cards.
 We are unable to make any exceptions.
 Parents must insure they have listed the names of any individual who may pick up their child on the student's emergency card.

 Tardies for students grade K through 3: Students are required to attend school and classes on time each day.
 Punctuality is a measure of responsibility and the Governing Board of Solana Beach School District deems it important that all students learn the value of being punctual.